 |IELTS||6.5 (no sub-score lower than 6.0)||6.0 (no sub-score lower than 5.5)|

-Resume/CV; Statement of Purpose and Objectives describing academic and research interests, relevant work experiences, and academic/professional goals; Three letters of recommendation from academic/or professional sources.
+Resume/CV; Statement of Purpose that demonstrates an understanding and interest in career prospects related to the degree; Three letters of recommendation from academic/or professional sources.
 Complete Transcript.

 - Introduction to Biostatistics